This post has been modified to reflect new information since its original publication.

 Teachers need the respect and trust of students, their parents, and the broader community to succeed in their jobs.
-Because today’s first impressions are made on the Internet, an important aspect of earning this regard is by creating and maintaining a good online reputation.
+Because today’s first impressions are made on the internet, an important way to earn this regard is by creating and maintaining a good online reputation.

 Your online reputation consists of everything you’ve ever said and done online, as well as anything anyone else has ever said about you.
 While this might seem like a massive amount of information to bring under your control, there are some simple steps you can take to affect how you appear in a Google search.